Spacetime dynamics of spinning particles - exact electromagnetic analogies: Equations of motion for spinning pole-dipole particles

-In general one wants the equations of motion not to depend on quantities (the center of mass) measured by a particular observer, but instead on a center of mass defined only in terms of {}``intrinsic'' properties of the particle.
-Two conditions for accomplishing this are common in the literature \footnote{A review (with a comprehensive list of references) on the literature regarding this subject may be found in~\cite{Semerak I}. }: the Frenkel-Mathisson-Pirani condition $S^{\alpha\beta}U_{\beta}=0$ (hereafter Pirani's condition, as it is best known) and the Möller-Tulczyjew-Dixon condition $S^{\alpha\beta}P_{\beta}=0$ (hereafter Dixon's condition).
-The former, which is analogous to the magnetic side condition $\mu^{\alpha\beta}U_{\beta}=0$ (if we assume $\mu^{\alpha\beta}=\sigma S^{\alpha\beta}$, they are the same), is the one on which the \emph{exact} gravito-electromagnetic analogies presented in this work rely.
-It seems also the most natural choice, as it amounts to computing the center of mass in its proper frame, i.e., \emph{in the frame where it has zero 3-velocity}.
-Such center of mass is dubbed a {}``proper center of mass''~\cite{MollerAIP}.
-This condition arises also in a natural fashion in a number of treatments \cite{Taub,EulerTop} (see also~\cite{Plyatsko Non-Oscillatory}); it turns out, however, that it does not determine the worldline uniquely.
-For instance, in the special case of Minkowski spacetime in the absence of electromagnetic fields, Eqs. (\ref{eq:ForceDS0})-(\ref{eq:SpinDS0}), supplemented by $S^{\alpha\beta}U_{\beta}=0$, are known to lead, in addition to the expected straightline motion, to an infinite set of helical motions, which were notably found by Mathisson~\cite{Mathisson Zitterbewegung}.
-These solutions have been deemed unphysical by some authors, with the argument that the radius of the helices can be arbitrarily large (see e.g.~\cite{WeyssenhoffRaabe,WeyssenhoffNature,Dixon1964,Dixon1965}), which would be contradicted by experiment.
-As shown in detail in~\cite{Helical}, those statements originate from a misconception in the derivation of the radius.
-The reason for the indeterminacy of this condition is seen from the fact that for a spinning particle not only are there infinite possible centers of mass, depending on the observer, but there are also infinite \emph{proper} centers of mass~\cite{MollerAIP}; the motion of the latter yielding the helices.
-Their radius is finite and contained within a tube of radius $R_{{\rm max}}=S/M$, which is actually the \emph{minimum} size that a classical spinning particle can have, if it is to have finite $S$ and positive mass without violating the speed of light limit \cite{ProcERE2011} (see also \cite{MollerAIP,MollerBook} for a different argument).
-The different worldlines compatible with this condition are just equivalent descriptions of the same motion.
+Usually one prefers equations of motion that do not depend on a CM measured by some ``external'' observer, but instead the field $u^{\alpha}$ to be defined in terms of the time-like vectors ($P^{\alpha}$ or $U^{\alpha}$) already present in Eqs.~\eqref{eq:ForceDS0}-\eqref{eq:SpinDS0}.
+This is the case of the two most common \cite{Semerak I} conditions in the literature: the Frenkel-Mathisson-Pirani \cite{Frenkel,MathissonNeueMechanik,Mathisson Zitterbewegung,Pirani 1956} condition $S^{\alpha\beta}U_{\beta}=0$ (hereafter the Mathisson-Pirani condition, as it is best known) and the Tulczyjew-Dixon \cite{TulczyjewII,Dixon1964} condition $S^{\alpha\beta}P_{\beta}=0$.
+The former seems the most natural choice, as it amounts to computing the center of mass in its proper frame, i.e., \emph{in the frame where it has zero 3-velocity}.
+It also arises in a natural fashion in some derivations \cite{Taub,EulerTop} (see also~\cite{Plyatsko Non-Oscillatory}), and has been argued \cite{BaylinMassless,BaylinMassless II,MashhoonMassless} to be the only one that can be applied in the case of massless particles.
+It turns out, however, that it does not determine the worldline uniquely.
+For instance, in the case of a free particle in flat spacetime, it is known to lead, in addition to the expected straightline motion, to an infinite set of helical motions, notably found by Mathisson~\cite{Mathisson Zitterbewegung}, and which have been poorly understood and subject of some misconceptions in the literature.
+These were clarified in~\cite{Helical}, where it was shown that the different worldlines compatible with this condition are just equivalent descriptions of the same physical motion.